javascript-determinar-el-tipo-de-una-variable

 Determine the Type of a Variable in JavaScript

-In JavaScript, you may sometimes need to identify the type of an object or variable at runtime.
+In JavaScript, you will sometimes need to identify the type of an object or variable at runtime.

-JavaScript is a dynamically typed language, which means that the type of a variable is determined and can change during the execution of the program.
+JavaScript is a dynamically typed language, which means that the type of a variable is determined and can change during program execution.

-Due to this flexibility, it is not always straightforward to determine the exact type of a value.
+Due to this flexibility, it’s not always straightforward to determine the exact type of a value.
 Let’s look at the different options 👇.

-There are various methods in JavaScript to identify the type of an object or variable.
+In JavaScript, there are different methods to identify the type of an object or variable.
 The choice of method depends on the use case (and the level of precision you need).

 MethodUse CasesLimitations